minetest-mirrors/mobs_npc/readme.md

 ### NPC

-- While NPC's don't actually spawn in the world just yet, they do have a spawn egg available to drop him/her into the world and wander around defending himself if attacked.
+- NPC's spawn on brick near grass for custom builds, they do have a spawn egg available to drop him/her into the world and wander around defending himself if attacked.

 - It will also he will help you attack any monsters in the area and will follow you if you hold a diamond.
-Right-clicking the NPC with a gold lump will make him drop steel tools or food, right-clicking with an empty hand orders the NPC to stay or follow if owned.
+Right-clicking the NPC with a gold lump will make him drop steel tools or food, right-clicking with an empty hand has them talk to you, while right-clicking with a stick brings up a dialog with orders to have them stay, wander or follow if owned.

 ### Trader